joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 ```

 You should see a confirmation that the migration was applied.
-If you peek at the project root, you will see a `urls.db` file — that is your database.
+If you peek at the project root, you will see a `urls.db` file.
+That is your database.

 ## Updating Our Models